didx-xyz/aries-cloudapi-python/docs/NATS.md

 # NATS

-NATS is a lightweight, high-performance messaging system designed for cloud native applications, IoT messaging, and microservices architectures.
+**NATS** is an open-source messaging system designed for high-performance, lightweight, and reliable communication between distributed applications.
+It supports **pub-sub** (publish-subscribe), **request-reply**, and **message queue** patterns, allowing for flexible communication between microservices, IoT devices, and cloud-native systems.

 ## Key Features